 Key Questions When Choosing a Facilitator

-Organizations seeking a facilitator can use our FindaFacilitator.com Database to help guide them in choosing a facilitator with the process experience, industry experience, regional location, and fee range they desire.
-Yet, once they have narrowed the search to handful of facilitator candidates, organizations need a finer screen to help them select one facilitator over another.
+Organizations seeking a facilitator can use our FindaFacilitator.com Database to help guide them in choosing a facilitator.
+The database includes facilitator information on process experience, industry experience, regional location, and fee range.
+However, once they have narrowed the search to handful of facilitator candidates, organizations need a finer screen to help them select one facilitator over another.

 Of course, it is important to check references.
 And, if possible, it is even better to have the facilitator candidates spend 15-30 minutes facilitating the group or a subset of the group to see the facilitator in action and to assess fit with your group.

-But are there key questions that can help guide the selection?
+Additionally, there are there key questions that can help guide the selection.
 We recommend the following six questions when choosing a facilitator.

 What questions do you have for me?